 If you are having any trouble with urination, please let your provider know.
 They may want to start a medicine before surgery to help you urinate.

 You will need to stay 1-2 nights in the hospital.
-You will need a friend or family member to be with you for at least the first 24-28 hours after you get home.
+Then, you will need someone to stay with you for at least the first 24-48 hours after you get home.
 If you live alone, and don’t have anyone to help, you may need go to a rehab or skilled nursing facility.

-Walking is good.
-Slowly increase the amount of walking you do.
+Walking is good for you—slowly increase the amount of walking you do

 You must wear your collar even during a shower or while bathing.